 Lillian Lake Trail is a 11.8 mile lightly trafficked out and back trail located near Oakhurst, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs and horses are also able to use this trail.

 We took the clockwise direction for the Lillian Lake loop.
 Ended up finding a nice campsite on the north side of the lake.
 As others have mentioned there is a lot of ups and downs getting to this lake and it is one of the more difficult days that we have done.
 It took us about 4 hours on the hike in and 3 on the way out (on the Walton trail).
 The lake was warm enough for a comfortable swim, and there were very few mosquitoes.
 There were quite a few bees and flies... and they had a wonderful ability of getting between the tent and the rainfly.
 We did a couple of day hikes, and the scenery is really breathtaking.
 A good destination for this time of year.